johanbrandhorst/gopherjs-grpc-websocket/README.md

 # gopherjs-grpc-websocket
-An example implementation of bridging a gRCP backend with a GopherJS frontend over Websockets, XHR requests and the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
+An example implementation of bridging a gRPC backend with a GopherJS frontend over Websockets, XHR requests and the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).

 A large focus of this project is to show that you can implement both simple HTTP